Freddie Freeman Player Props: Dodgers vs. Padres

 Freddie Freeman At The Plate

-- Freeman leads Los Angeles with a slugging percentage of .508, fueled by 14 extra-base hits.
+- Freeman has an OPS of .905, fueled by an OBP of .397 and a team-best slugging percentage of .508 this season.

-- He ranks 14th in batting average, 12th in on base percentage, and 41st in slugging among the qualifying hitters in MLB action.
+- Among qualifying hitters in MLB, his batting average ranks 15th, his on-base percentage ranks 19th, and he is 42nd in the league in slugging.

-- Freeman is batting .350 with one homer during his last games and is riding a four-game hitting streak.
+- Freeman is batting .381 with one homer during his last outings and is on a five-game hitting streak.

-- In 68.8% of his 32 games this season, Freeman has picked up at least one hit.
-He's also had 12 multi-hit games.
+- In 30.3% of his games this year, Freeman has had at least one RBI.
+He's picked up more than one in 9.1% and driven in three or more of his team's runs in one contest.

-- He has homered in 12.5% of his games this year, and 3.4% of his plate appearances.
+- He has scored in 19 of 33 games this season, and more than once 6 times.

-- Freeman has picked up an RBI in 10 games this season (31.3%), with more than one RBI in three of those contests (9.4%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.